Ctenosaura acanthura

-Ctenosaura acanthura, is a species of iguanid lizard found in eastern Mexico and extreme western Guatemala.
-The standardized English name is the Mexican spiny-tailed iguana (Spanish: garrobo del noreste).
-Confusingly however, an earlier edition of standardized names for Mexican herpetofauna called Ctenosaura acanthura the northeastern spinytailed iguana and applied the name Mexican spinytailed iguana to Ctenosaura pectinata, which was called the western spiny-tailed iguana in the second edition.
+Ctenosaura acanthura, is a species of lizard in the family Iguanidae.
+The species is native to eastern Mexico and extreme western Guatemala.
+The standardized English name is the Mexican spiny-tailed iguana (Spanish: el garrobo del noreste).
+Confusingly however, an earlier edition of standardized names for Mexican herpetofauna called C. acanthura the northeastern spiny-tailed iguana and applied the name Mexican spiny-tailed iguana to Ctenosaura pectinata, which was called the western spiny-tailed iguana in the second edition.
 It has also been referred to as the Veracruz spiny-tailed iguana and Gulf Coast spiny-tailed iguana.
-It is an egg laying species that is mostly herbivorous and a moderately large lizard commonly growing over one meter in total length.
+It is an egg laying species that is mostly herbivorous and a moderately large lizard commonly growing over one meter (3.3 feet) in total length (tail included).

-Taxonomy
+Taxonomy and etymology

-The northeastern spinytail iguana was first described by British zoologist George Shaw in 1802.
+Ctenosaura acanthura was first described by British zoologist George Shaw in 1802 as Lacerta acanthura.
 The generic name, Ctenosaura, is derived from two Greek words: ctenos (Κτενός), meaning "comb" (referring to the comblike spines on the lizard's back and tail), and saura (σαύρα), meaning "lizard".
-Its specific name is the Greek word akanthos (Ἄκανθος), meaning "thorn".
+Its specific name is from the Greek word akanthos (Ἄκανθος), meaning "thorn".

 Description

-Mexican spiny-tailed iguanas have distinctive keeled scales on their long tails, which give them their common name.
-The males are capable of growing up to 1.4 m in total length and females slightly shorter at 1 m.
-They have a crest of long spines which extends down the center of the back.
-Their base color is black with white or cream-colored markings.
+Ctenosaura acanthura has distinctive keeled scales on its long tail, to which its several common names refer.
+Males are capable of growing up to 1.4 m in total length (tail included), and females slightly shorter at 1 m.
+It has a crest of long spines which extends down the center of the back.
+Its base color is black, with white or cream-colored markings.

-Ctenosaura acanthura is often confused with the closely related and similar appearing black iguana (Ctenosaura similis); however, Ctenosaura acanthura does not occur in the Mexican states of Tabasco, Campeche, Yucatan, Quintana Roo, or in Belize (Yucatan Peninsula).
-Scales of the tail whorls on Ctenosaura acanthura are very thorny (an angle of the keels over 30 degrees), and the crest of large spines on the back is interrupted in the pelvic area, forming a break between the crest of large spines on the tail.
-On the black iguana (Ctenosaura similis), the crest of large spines on the back is uninterrupted and continuous with the large spines on the tail.
+C. acanthura is often confused with the closely related and similar appearing black iguana (Ctenosaura similis); however, Ctenosaura acanthura does not occur in the Mexican states of Tabasco, Campeche, Yucatan, Quintana Roo, or in Belize (Yucatan Peninsula).
+Scales of the tail whorls on C. acanthura are very thorny (angle of the keels over 30 degrees), and the crest of large spines on the back is interrupted in the pelvic area, forming a break between the crest of large spines on the tail.
+On C. similis, the crest of large spines on the back is uninterrupted and continuous with the large spines on the tail.